KentonWan/gruscery-list/README.md

 ### Installing

 Once you have cloned and downloaded all necessary dependencies.
-You will need to create a `.env` file as your `secret` for the `express-session` middleware will be securely stored there.
+You will need to create a `.env` file for your environmental variables.
+For example, the `secret` for the `express-session` middleware will be securely stored there.
 Ensure that `.env` is listed in your .gitignore file.

 **main-config.js**